goto-satoru/cnpg-workshop-2026/README-en.md

 - Execute scheduled and manual backups
 - Perform recovery using backups on MinIO

+### for those who does not have any kind clueter

+`000-handson-setup/install.sh` - setup kind / install kubectl, helm, skopeo, git, curl, wget on AlmaLinux 9 or Rocky Linux 9

 ### Helper Scripts
 - `0-create-kind-cluster.sh` - Create KIND cluster (uses `kind/kind-config.yaml`)